-Join Eric Wing for an in-depth discussion in this video Adding in wires, part of Fire-Alarm Systems Design with Revit.
+Join Eric Wing for an in-depth discussion in this video Adding in wires, part of Revit: Fire-Alarm Systems Design.

 - Some firms like to show the wires, some just show tags on each device, some show nothing.
 Let's worry in this lesson about showing the spaghetti right now.
 If your circuits are in place, wiring can be a real treat.
 It's pre-automatic, sometimes too automatic.
 The objective here is to look at a few different ways to wire up a plan.
 To get started, I'm going to jump into my Revit project in my wires model.
 In the control panel, I want to go to fire alarm, floor plans, level one.

 The first room I want to look at wiring is, of course, the boardroom 124.
 If we hover over any one of our devices and hit our tab key, we'll see that Revit will route the wiring for you, kind of.
 I'm going to do that again.
 I'm going to hover over my smoke detector.
 I'm going to hit tab.
 Then I'm going to select it.
 Once it's selected, we see two little icons right here, convert to wire, or we have two icons here which do the same thing.

 I'm going to click on arch wire.
 What it's going to do, it's going to physically wire up that room based on an automatic wiring routing.
 Of course, I'm going to grab my tag and move it out of the way a little bit and it will also home run it for me, pointing in the general direction of our panel.
 I'm going to come up here and I'm going to grab my home run.
 We could reverse our tics, but if we remember correctly, we turned all of our tics off in our electrical settings.